PJM Glossary

 Posted Path

-Any control area to control area interconnection; any path for which service is denied, curtailed or interrupted for more than 24 hours in the past 12 months; and any path for which a customer requests to have ATC or TTC posted (defined in FERC Order 889).
+A posted path is any control area-to-control area interconnection; any path for which service is denied, curtailed or interrupted for more than 24 hours in the past 12 months; and any path for which a customer requests to have available transfer capability or total transfer capability posted (defined in FERC Order 889).

 Power